-If there’s no deal between the UK and EU for 29 March 2019 onwards, this could change.
+If there’s no deal between the UK and EU from 31 October 2019 onwards, this could change.
 Drivers will need an International Driving Permit (IDP) for driving in all EU countries apart from the Republic of Ireland.
 And not any old IDP either

 What licence for which country?

 Most of the popular European countries for driving in (eg: France, Germany, Belgium, Italy and Austria) are covered by what’s known as the 1968 IDP.
 But if you’re going to be driving in Spain (or Cyprus, Iceland and Malta) you’ll need a 1949 IDP.
 Travelling to Spain through France will require two sorts of IDP.

 If your IDP isn’t valid for the country you’ll be driving in, you could be turned away at the border with the EU.
 And if you’re caught driving in an EU country (plus non-EU countries such as Andorra, Switzerland and Serbia) without the relevant IDP, you could be fined, have your car confiscated, or be sent to court.
 The message is clear: get the right IDP.

 You can get an IDP from main post offices in the UK.
 They only cost £5.50 each but as they last for between one and three years depending on the type, it’s another layer of aggravation you probably don’t need when preparing to go away.

 Do we need car country identifiers?

 A country identifier on the car’s number plate or as a body sticker signifies that a car has been registered in the UK.
 Even while we’re in the EU, every car has to show some kind of GB (or other part of the UK) signage while abroad.